Who would have thought that in 2022 a worldwide pandemic would have been the least of our worries?

-I have spent quite a bit of time since New Year’s talking with US-based clients, prospects and friends and what the rest of the world is missing is that most Americans are horrified by recent events and feel a palpable fear.
+I have spent quite a bit of time with clients, prospects and friends and what the rest of the world is missing is that most are horrified by recent events.

-Fear for their Nation, their families, their communities, their lifestyles and livelihoods.
+Fear for their Nation, families, communities, lifestyles, and livelihoods.

-In short, they are scared, and they are living in scary times.
+In short, they are scared and living in scary times.

 If you are a leader, you carry a responsibility to deal well with scary times, for your conduct impacts not only those in your personal life but also employees.